Re-purposing denim: how to make a child’s apron from your old jeans.

-Repurposed denim is the perfect fabric for making a craft apron for a child.
-Denim is soft but sturdy, it doesn’t stain easily, and it washes up really well.
+Repurposed denim is the perfect fabric for making a craft apron for your child.
+It’s soft but sturdy, it doesn’t stain easily, and it washes up really well.
 One of my daycare parents brings me her family’s jeans when they’ve outgrown or out-worn them.
-I use the legs of the old jeans to make kids’ craft aprons and repurposed denim bibs.
+The legs of the jeans are excellent for making the bibs and aprons.

 A couple of tips before we get started: